Dera51/lead-automation-system/README.md

-# Lead Capture Automation
+# Lead Capture Automation System

-## Description
+## Project Description

-The following project showcases the process of lead capture management through automation for small businesses.
+The project shows the capabilities of using an automation system to collect leads for small businesses.

+The solution takes the information entered by the client on a form, saves it to a spreadsheet, and sends automatic notifications to the business owner.

+---

-## Issue
+## Problem

-Many small businesses receive inquiries from customers but do not follow up on them properly.
+Many small businesses use online forms to receive customer inquiries, yet do not keep track of them.

-This results in the loss of valuable leads.
+As a result, potential clients are overlooked and lost.

+---

 ## Solution

-A tool that automatically captures leads, saves them in an electronic spreadsheet, and sends out automatic notifications.
+Lead management process with the following steps:

+• Gathering customer contact information from a form
+• Saving the received data to a spreadsheet
+• Sending automatic notifications to the business owner
+• Sending confirmation emails to the customer

+---

-## Process
+## Workflow

+Client → Google Form → Google Sheets → Zapier → Email Notification

-1. The customer fills out the form.
+1. The customer fills out the form
-2. Responses are saved into Google Sheets.
+2. The data goes to Google Sheets
-3. Zapier recognizes the response.
+3. Zapier triggers the script
-4. An automatic notification is sent to the business owner's email address.
+4. An email notification goes to the business owner
-5. A confirmation email is automatically sent to the customer.
+5. The confirmation email goes to the customer

+---

-## Tools Required
+## Used Tools

-Google Forms
+- Google Forms
-Google Sheets
+- Google Sheets
-Zapier
+- Zapier
-Gmail
+- Gmail

+---

+## Images

+### Lead Capture Form
+*(Insert image here)*

+### Collected Leads in Spreadsheet
+*(Insert image here)*

+### Automated Workflow in Zapier
+*(Insert image here)*

+---

-## Result
+## Conclusion

-Automated capture of leads with automatic notifications for the business owner every time a customer makes a request.
+The automation system allows you to gather leads and send notifications without manual involvement.

+It eliminates the risk of losing valuable customers.